 What qualifies me to be a media critic?

 As a veteran of 17 years in professional journalism as a newspaper writer, designer and editor, I know the ins and outs of the business and how it can be used and misused -- and I see how the conservative Internet media is misusing journalism.
-I became employed by Media Matters for America in July 2004, but ConWebWatch remains my personal venture financially and editorially separate from that organization.
+Additionally, I worked for Media Matters for America for 10 years as an editor and researcher, where I contributed to its mission of uncovering and correcting misinformation.
+ConWebWatch is my personal venture financially and editorially separate from Media Matters and any employer I might have.
 Though the focus of ConWebWatch and the criticism contained herein will have some people screaming “liberal,” the criticism comes from a journalistic perspective, and ConWebWatch advocates nothing except the truth and proper journalistic behavior.
 And critics always have the option of proving me wrong.
 Baseless innuendo and name-calling will be returned in kind or just ignored completely.

 Look for new content at ConwebWatch every week or so -- and daily updates at ConWebBlog.